 - For sensitive skin, avoid ingredients that may be irritating.
 Consider products that are fragrance-free, paraben-free, lanolin-free and formaldehyde-free.

 Vanicream™ Moisturizers come in a variety of formulations and sizes to meet the needs of those with sensitive skin.
 Learn more about Vanicream™ Lite Lotion , Vanicream™ Skin Cream and Vaniply™ Ointment.

-Vanicream™ Moisturizers carry the seal of acceptance from the National Eczema Association and have been awarded five out of five stars.
+Vanicream™ Moisturizers carry the seal of acceptance from the National Eczema Association.